harthur/firefox-client/README.md

 A `FirefoxClient` is the entry point to the API.
 After connecting, get a `Tab` object with `listTabs()` or `selectedTab()`.
 Once you have a `Tab`, you can call methods and listen to events from the tab's modules, `Console` or `Network`.
 There are also experimental tab modules `DOM` and `StyleSheets`, see their implementations in the lib directory.

-Almost all API calls take a callback that will get called with an error as the first argument (or `null` if there is no error), and a result as the second:
+Almost all API calls take a callback that will get called with an error as the first argument (or `null` if there is no error), and a return value as the second:

 ```javascript
 tab.Console.evaluateJS("6 + 7", function(err, resp) {